spatools/grunt-html-build/docs/sections.md

 });
 ```

-After grunt build, created index.html will contains any files in views and tmpl directories.
+After grunt build process the index.html file will contain files in views and template directories.

+### Recursive option

+If the __recursive__ option is specified in the tag, __grunt-html-build__ will recursively build every views passed in the section.

 Useful to create a main layout file and cut your work in little files.